paramraghavan/python-pytest/README.md

 just declares, I'm going to need a resource, but it doesn't need to know where it comes from; it will just rely on being given one before it's time to execute.

+Let's write a test fixture in this example code.
+I'm going to extract a method that will return the addressbook, and then I can add it as an argument in the test method instead of constructing it directly.
+If we decorate the new function with the pytest.fixture decorator, then pytest will connect them together at runtime.
+We can use the same fixture in the other two test cases as well.
+Now when I run all the test cases, they all still passed.
+This fixture mechanism does rely on you not making a typo when you write the name of the resource.
+If there is a type Pytest will give a clear error message that it can't find the fixture for the resource addressbook.
+It will list all the fixtures that are available, there are quite a lot of fixtures on the list even though we've only defined one addresbook typo.
+[See](\src_test)

 # Notes
 - pytest --fixtures, lists all the available fixtures, default ones and the one that are in your package
 - pytest --markers, lists all the markers
 - pytest-html plugin, gives you html pytest report

+## Setup code
+python setup.py install

 ## Use case 1
 sns triggers lambda.
 Sns messgae which is read in  lambda has the s3 location with lambda and lambda saves the s3 location into dynamo db table